hyprwm/hyprland-wiki/content/Nix/Plugins.md

 ## Building plugins with Nix

-The plugins inside Nixpkgs, as well as the ones in `hyprland-plugins`, are built using a general function, `mkHyprlandPlugin`.
+The plugins inside Nixpkgs, as well as the ones in `hyprland-plugins`, are built using a general function: `mkHyprlandPlugin`.
 Any plugin can be made to work with it.
 The general usage is presented below, exemplified through hy3's
 derivation:

 ```nix {filename="plugin.nix"}